Busting the Myths Surrounding Acne

 Truth: Sun exposure is the main way our bodies make vitamin D, an important vitamin that just might help reduce acne symptoms.
 However, overly exposing your skin to the sun creates skin damage, which leaves the skin irritated.
 This irritation can result in more acne in the weeks following overexposure as the skin heals itself.
 If you notice a breakout “out of the blue,” ask yourself if you got sunburnt about two weeks ago.
 That may be the cause.1-3 People with the lightest skin can get up to 20 minutes per day of unprotected sun exposure without causing issues with acne, and people with the darkest skin skin can get up to 2 hours per day.

-Truth: Diet may or may not affect acne.
-The bottom line is we need more research.
+Truth: It is possible that eating better may be able to reduce acne, but it is unlikely that diet alone will completely eliminate acne.
+The bottom line is we need more research on the diet and acne connection in order to find out if there is a “silver-bullet” diet that can really knock out acne.
 We do know that people in some hunter/gatherer societies do not experience acne whatsoever across the entire population.
 This is in stark contrast to the widespread presence of acne throughout all modern society.
-It leaves us to ponder whether the indigenous people's unprocessed diet contributes to their acne-free skin or whether their clear skin is a result of genetics or some other factor.
-Discovering a dietary way of preventing acne may be a future reality.
-However, we may live so differently from our ancestors that it has become close to impossible to replicate our ancestral diet.1-2,4-6 In the meantime, based on the research that has come in on this topic, it may be prudent to eat a low-glycemic diet, enjoy lots of colorful vegetables and fruits, and supplement with 30 mg of zinc gluconate per day and up to 6 fish oil pills per day (or up to 3 "concentrated fish oil pills).
+This leaves us to ponder whether the indigenous people’s unprocessed diet contributes to their acne-free skin or whether their clear skin is a result of genetics or some other factor.
+However, we may live so differently from our ancestors that it has become close to impossible to replicate our ancestral diet.1-2,4-6 While we wait for research to come in, based on what we know so far it may be prudent to eat a low-glycemic diet, enjoy lots of colorful vegetables and fruits, and supplement with 30 mg of zinc gluconate per day and up to 6 fish oil pills per day (or up to 3 “concentrated fish oil pills).

 Note: If you feel that you have cleared your acne using a particular diet or if you are planning on attempting a diet of some kind, please post your method on the Nutrition & holistic health forum.
 Keep in mind that almost any diet will appear to work in the short term because as your body loses weight, insulin and other hormones react and acne tends to recede.
 Then, as body weight levels out or increases, acne symptoms tend to return.
 Any legitimately effective anti-acne diet should continue working after the initial weight loss period.